NewsappAJC/hospitalCheckup/README.md

 ## Notes
 - Rate == Ratio
 - Range (popup) is the confidence interval
-- Need to explain the benchmark is always 1 (right???)
+- Need to explain the benchmark is always 1

 ##Improvements on original hospital quality app
  - Active menu item is highlighted